konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

        "params":{"sessionId":"1","invariantId":0},"id":3}'
 ```

-Since invariant `Inv3` is violated by the initial state, the server will return
+Since invariant `Inv3` is violated by the initial state, the server returns
 `VIOLATED`, along with a counter-example trace:

 ```json